carbonjs/carbonjs.github.io/framework/README.md

 # CarbonJS Framework / `carbon-framework` <a id="intro"></a>
-CarbonJS is a modular MVC framework for NodeJS based on Zend Framework which uses ExpressJS in the background.
+CarbonJS is an infinitely modular MVC framework for NodeJS which uses ExpressJS in the background and is suitable for building everything: from REST API server to full-fledged web applications.
 It truly is modular framework which means each module can have it's own controllers, views, layouts, routes, navigation, forms, models, configuration and more.
 Each module can function as a separate entity or as a part of a larger system.
 The best of all is that modules are plug-and-play so you can easily copy modules that you already have in one project to another project without any configuration whatsoever.

 Imagine you have an `auth` module in one project and within that module you have modules `local` (login/signup via username/email address and password), `facebook` (connect to your auth system through Facebook) and `twitter` (connect to your auth system through Twitter).
 Now imagine that each of these modules are already fully functional.
 When in your next project you want to have an authorization system all you have to do is simply copy module from your previous project.
 You don't want Twitter authorization?
 No problem, simply remove `twitter` module from your new project.